qlik-oss/core-website/docs/documentation/recipes/core.md

 ## GitHub repo

-The recipe assets are located at https://github.com/qlik-ea/core.
+The recipe assets are located [here](https://github.com/qlik-ea/core).

 When running commands presented in this recipe, it is assumed that they are run in that repository.